RudolfJagdhuber/ExhaustiveSearch/README.md

 This package is not yet available on CRAN.
 However, I intend to publish it as soon as possible.

-Until then you can use the development version from Github:
+Until then you can use the current development version from GitHub:
 ``` r
 devtools::install_github("RudolfJagdhuber/ExhaustiveSearch")
 ```